RandomComputerUser/FancyLighting/README.md

 - Tweaked the overall look of the enhanced HDR render mode
 - Added a slider to adjust exposure when using the enhanced HDR render mode
 - Fixed a bug that caused normal maps to be simulated on liquids adjacent to sloped blocks
+- Reverted the change made in v0.9.0 to the rendering of black areas, which sometimes caused flickering
+- Fixed a bug that caused the background to become black when smooth lighting was disabled and HDR rendering was enabled
 - Reduced the temporary visual disruption that occurs when changing some settings
-- Reverted the change made in v0.9.0 to the rendering of black areas, which sometimes caused flickering